Martha Raye: Early stage and film roles

 As a teenager in the early 1930s, Raye began her career as a vocalist with the Paul Ash and Boris Morros orchestras.
 She made her first film appearance in a band short titled A Nite in the Nite Club (1934).
-In 1936, she was signed for comic roles by Paramount Pictures; her first feature film was Rhythm on the Range with Bing Crosby.
-She made her Broadway debut in the Harry Akst musical Calling All Stars in 1934, and later returned to Broadway in starring roles in Yip Harburg's Hold On to Your Hats (1941), Jerry Herman's Hello, Dolly!
-(1967), and Vincent Youmans's No, No, Nanette (1972).
+In 1936, she was signed for comic roles by Paramount Pictures; her first feature film was Rhythm on the Range with Bing Crosby and Frances Farmer.
+She made her Broadway debut in the Harry Akst musical Calling All Stars in 1934.

 From 1936 to 1939, she was a featured cast member in 39 episodes of Al Jolson's weekly CBS radio show, The Lifebuoy Program, also called Cafe Trocadero.
 In addition to comedy, Raye sang both solos and duets with Jolson.
-Over the next quarter century, she would appear in films with many of the leading comics of her day, including Joe E. Brown, Bob Hope, W.C.
-Fields, Abbott and Costello, Charlie Chaplin and Jimmy Durante.
-She joined the USO in 1942, soon after the US entered World War II.